 Welcome to your first session in Roblox Studio!
-Before you jump in and begin building experiences, let's take a moment to walk through Studio's essential UI.
-While this overview provides a solid foundation to get started, there are many additional windows and tools that you can discover and customize in the Studio interface guide.
+Before you jump in and begin building games, let's take a moment to walk through Studio's essential UI.
+While this overview provides a solid foundation to get started, there are many additional windows and tools that you can discover and customize in the Studio interface.

 Mezzanine